bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application_Prod.md

 # Deploying a Living Application to Bonita Cloud Production Runtimes

 ## Deploy Job
-The job "ACTION - Deploy a LivingApp to a production runtime" allows you deploy your living applications to any of your **production** Bonita Cloud runtimes:
+The job "ACTION - Deploy a LivingApp to a production runtime" allows to you deploy your living applications to any of your **production** Bonita Cloud runtimes:

 <div style="text-align:center">
     <img src="cloud/images/master/DeployProdJob.png">